ericevans-nv/agent-iq/examples/safety_and_security/retail_agent/README.md

 - **Policy Violations**: Agent actions that contravene established ethical, legal, or operational policies.
 - **Unintended Harmful Behaviors**: Agent actions that, despite benign intentions, result in negative or damaging outcomes.

-This README sets the stage for a deeper exploration of NASSE's key features, demonstrating how each component contributes to building more robust, secure, and trustworthy AI agents.
+This README sets the stage for a deeper exploration of the key features of NASSE, demonstrating how each component contributes to building more robust, secure, and trustworthy AI agents.
 This README explains how to:

 - Instrument agent red teaming workflows for proactive risk discovery
 - Evaluate failure modes